1. About project

 Add

-topics to whatever repositories you want to add to git-as-svn via "Settings → General → Topics" in GitLab project settings.
-For example, addgit-as-svn:master
+git-as-svn:<branch>topics to whatever repositories you want to add to git-as-svn via "Settings → General → Topics" in GitLab project settings.
+For example, addgit-as-svn:masterto exposemasterbranch.
+If you want to expose more than one branch, add multiplegit-as-svn:<branch>topics separated by commas.

 4.2.
 Supported Git LFS modes